VRI-UFPR/SparkInTheDarkLars2021/README.md

 pip install -r requirements.txt

-copy the files inside the script_segtool to the utils folders inside the lib/python3.6/site-packages/segmentation_models_pytorch folder
+copy the files inside the scripts to the utils folders inside the lib/python3.6/site-packages/segmentation_models_pytorch folder

 # Dataset